 Preparation for the Test

 You will need to sign an informed consent form.
-You will be asked to wear a hospital gown or loose fitting clothes.
-You will need to take remove jewelry or metal objects before each scan.
+You will be asked to wear a hospital gown or loose-fitting clothes.
+You will need to remove jewelry or metal objects before each scan.
 Many drugs interfere with the test.
 Ask your health care provider which of your regular medicines you may need to stop taking before the test.

 How the Test will Feel